-The purpose of this Report is to assist utilities in making the transition to IFRS and to assist them with determining appropriate initial service lives for assets most commonly used in the distribution of electricity in Ontario, particularly in situations where they have not conducted their own study.
+The purpose of this Report is to assist utilities in making the transition and to assist them with determining appropriate initial service lives for assets most commonly used in the distribution of electricity in Ontario.
 This approach is considered an effective way to minimize the need and cost to Ontario consumers of a myriad of like studies by individual distributors.

-The method of depreciation of PP&E used by Ontario distributors is the straight-line remaining service life method, and Kinectrics understands this will continue to be the method used under IFRS.
+The method of depreciation of PP&E used by Ontario distributors is the straight-line remaining service life method, and Kinectrics understands this will continue to be the method used for IFRS purposes.
 This study will assist distributors with the determination of suitable asset total service lives.

 Distributors must still evaluate whether the total service lives set out in this Report are completely applicable to their own utility.
-This evaluation includes assessing the applicability of utilization factors (UF) that affect the most likely values provided in the Report, determining whether adjustments need to be made to reflect their individual componentization circumstances, determining how much service life remains for each component as well as the amount, if any, of residual or scrap value that is expected on disposition/removal from service of the component.
-Such utility-specific work is not part of the work for which Kinectrics Inc was engaged.
+This evaluation includes assessing the applicability of factors that affect the most likely values provided in the Report, determining whether adjustments need to be made to reflect their individual componentization circumstances, determining how much service life remains for each component as well as the amount, if any, of residual or scrap value is expected on disposition/removal from service of the component.
+Such utility-specific work is not part of this engagement.